Arthroscopic Knee Surgery

 Also, a general anaesthesia may cause risks like allergic reactions or breathing problems.

-e) Full Recovery Time
+e) Full Recovery Time after the Knee Arthroscopy abroad:

 The level of the knee recovery after arthroscopy depends on the issue treated, the general health condition of the patient, age and commitment to physical rehabilitation.
 Coming back to full activity is fast in most cases, although you will need crutches for the first phase of convalescence.
 You may also need some painkillers at the beginning.
-If your procedure was more complex, parts of the joint were repaired or reconstructed, you may need a knee brace and crutches for several weeks than the full recovery may take up to a year.
+If your procedure was more complex, parts of the joint were repaired or reconstructed, you may need a knee brace and crutches for several weeks than the full recovery may take up to 6 months.

-2. Patient’s preparation
+2. Patient’s preparation to a knee arthroscopy abroad

-The surgeon will explain to you how to behave before, during and after knee arthroscopy, probably he will ask you to stop smoking – it increases a risk of getting a wound infection, and also may slow down your recovery or even lead to complications.
+The surgeon will explain to you how to behave before, during and after knee arthroscopy in Poland, probably he will ask you to stop smoking – it increases a risk of getting a wound infection, and also may slow down your recovery or even lead to complications.
 You may be asked to wear compression stocking – they prevent from blood clots in your legs.
 You may receive an anticlotting injection instead.
 If you will have a general anaesthesia, you will be asked not to eat or drink anything for about six hours before your surgery.
 Very important is to follow the rules to stop taking medicines that rarefy your blood (like aspirin, ibuprofen, naproxen) during two weeks before surgery.
 You should not drink alcohol before the procedure.
 If you have any illness, like cold or fever, it may also influence your possibility to get the surgery.
 To plan your procedure properly, your orthopaedic surgeon may arrange some tests like blood counts, electrocardiogram EKG or MRI.

-Before making a decision about knee arthroscopy your Doctor will probably make a former careful examination, checking if you had any recent injuries, where you feel pain and other symptoms, usually he will make some extra tests like blood tests, X-Ray, Ultrasound or MRI scan.
+Before making a decision about knee arthroscopy in Poland your Doctor will probably make a former careful examination, checking if you had any recent injuries, where you feel pain and other symptoms, usually he will make some extra tests like blood tests, X-Ray, Ultrasound or MRI scan.

 How it works in EuroTreatMed: